z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math32/readme.md

               e=0xff & m=0    -> (-1)^s * INF
               e=0xff & m!=0   -> (-1)^s NAN
 ```
-Where s is the sign, e is the exponent and m is bits 22-0 of the mantissa. z88dk m32 assumes any number with a zero exponent is zero.
+Where s is the sign, e is the exponent and m is bits 22-0 of the mantissa. z88dk math32 assumes any number with a zero exponent is positive or negative zero.

-IEEE assumes bit 23 of the mantissa is 1 except where the exponent is zero.
+IEEE-754 assumes bit 23 of the mantissa is 1 except where the exponent is zero.

-IEEE-754 specifies rounding the result by a process of round to even. z88dk m32 uses one guard bit and a sticky bit to round a result per the following tables.
+IEEE-754 specifies rounding the result by a process of round to even. z88dk math32 uses one guard bit and a sticky bit to round a result per the following tables.

 Both results are free of bias with IEEE method having a slight edge with rounding error.